MartyMacGyver/ESP32_Adafruit_ILI9341/README.md

 This uses a combination of [Adafruit's Arduino ILI9341 driver](https://github.com/adafruit/Adafruit_ILI9341) (heavily modified) and [their Arduino display graphics library](https://github.com/adafruit/Adafruit-GFX-Library) (with a few specific fonts from there compiled in).

 Note that the original Arduino libraries above should work for those using [the Arduino-ESP32 project](https://github.com/espressif/arduino-esp32), with some modificaitons for your particular setup (e.g., the ESP-WROVER-KIT).
 The ILI9341 driver in particular appears to be ESP32-aware now.
-While there are no plans to convert the native demos below to Arduino-ESP32 code, other Arduino-specific demos may be added in the future.
+While there are no plans to convert the native SDK-based demos below to Arduino-ESP32 code, Arduino-specific demos are here as well.

 ## Setup
 The sample project is to be built with Espressif IDF as configured for the ESP32: